The City of Redmond is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 - Not all navigation meets contrast guidelines

-- The page titles are not coded as headers, so do not get included in the outline view
+- The page titles are not coded as headers by the web system, so do not get included in an outline view

 - A high dependence on content provided in PDF or image format only